azerinnan/House_price_analysis/README.md

 Insights:

 - The **Bungalow** is the most popular type of house in the property market, with **593 transactions** in Bandar Tasik Senangin, Lenggeng, Negeri Sembilan.
-- It is followed by **Bungalow & Terrace House** with **363 transactions** in Bukit Sentosa, Serendah, Selangor.
+- It is followed by **Bungalow & Terrace House** type with **363 transactions** in Bukit Sentosa, Serendah, Selangor.
 - These areas are located outside major urban centers, offering a quieter and more spacious living environment.
-This may appeal to buyers looking for peaceful surroundings, larger land size, or more affordable detached housing options compared to properties in city centers.
+This may appeal to buyers looking for peaceful surroundings, larger land sizes, or more affordable detached housing options compared to properties in city centers.

 ---
 ### `OBJECTIVE 4` : Percentage of tenure